retruc/checkio-task-Pi-and-e/README.md

-checkio-task-triangle-angles
+checkio-task-Pi-and-e
 =====================

-The Checkio Task "The Angles of a Triangle"
+The Checkio Task "Pi and e: The Dynamic Duo of Math"